Sunday, December 22, 2024

 It is significant that at the very beginning the investigator and the prosecutor generally demanded a bail of the same 157 billion UAH (more than $4 billion at the current NBU exchange rate).
 This is the equivalent of either 30 thousand years of Lotus’s work in his position, or... several IMF tranches for Ukraine.

 “Of course, 400 million UAH is significantly less than 157 billion or 999.99 million UAH, but this amount is still illogical and amounts to more than 80 working years even in peacetime, not to mention during war, and the decision made by the court is illegal.
 The court actually ignored the norms of the Criminal Procedure Code of Ukraine, which determine the amount of bail, depending on the severity of the criminal offense committed, and should be up to 300 times the subsistence minimum.
 Only in exceptional cases can the amount of bail exceed the upper limit provided for by the Code of Criminal Procedure, but the exclusivity was not in any way justified.
-The court also ignored the thesis that the amount of bail should not provide compensation for losses, but only guarantee the person’s appearance when summoned to court, as well as numerous decisions of the European Court of Human Rights, which has repeatedly expressed its position that the amount of bail should be determined taking into account property the person’s position and the fact that it cannot be obviously exorbitant for him,” said the lawyers of the chairman of the board of the Poltava Mining and Processing Plant.
+The court also ignored the thesis that the amount of bail should not provide compensation for losses, but only guarantee the person’s appearance when summoned to court, as well as numerous decisions of the European Court of Human Rights, which has repeatedly expressed its position that the amount of bail should be determined taking into account property the person’s position and the fact that it cannot be obviously exorbitant for him,” say the lawyers of the chairman of the board of the Poltava Mining and Processing Plant.

 Destabilization of production